MoneyCheongJx/osgi_student_management_backend/README.md

 ## Abstract

-This example shows how to use JAX-RS to implement a REST service.
+This example shows how to use JAX-RS to implement a REST service integrated with Supabase database.

 This example uses blueprint to deal with the jaxrs-server and Apache CXF as the implementation of the JAXRS specification.